CommanderBuffin/introsde-2017-assignment-1/README.md

 In order to convert the default type XMLGreogorianCalendar to java.util.Date we need to bind people.xsd with binding.xml which defines how to convert date values.
 In Java 8 there is a flag that blocks the binding procedure, so we need to change it.
 To solve the problem we need to create a file called "jaxp.properties" and save it inside "path\of\jdk_version\jre\lib", in my case is "C:\Program Files\Java\jdk1.8.0_144\jre\lib".
-This file has to contains this text "javax.xml.accessExternalSchema = all" without quotes.
+This file has to contain this text "javax.xml.accessExternalSchema = all" without quotes.
 Another way is to set this flag javax.xml.accessExternalSchema = all for the JVM inside your IDE and then execute the target execute.evaluation from it.